johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 -	Acts 26:17-18
 -	Hebrews 5:11-14

-Read and memorise these passages, in time for your next meeting:
+Read and memorise these two passages, in time for your next meeting:

 John 20:21
 : Peace to you! (*Shalom, alecheim!*) Just as the Father has sent me forth, so I am sending you.